dannylloyd/pi-app-deployer/README.md

 - `Optional`: Disables systemd unit and removes all files

 ## Requirements
+1. Add `.pi-app-updater.yaml` to the root of the repo

+    ```
+    name: <name-of-app>
+    heroku:
+      app: <heroku-app-name>
+      env:
+      - <list of environment vars>
+    ```

+1. - Create Heroku account and API key to dynamically lookup env vars in a secure location.
+Uses Heroku app's environment config get all env vars.
+Create a Heroku app and save name of app.

+1. Github API token to lookup releases.
+Otherwise polling for updates could lead to rate limiting.

 1. Create github action in your repo: `.github/workflows/release.yml`

     ```